Industry InsightsUse Cases

 Should You Choose Unlimited Plans?

-Rosie's unlimited plan, for example, excludes appointment booking and call transfers.
-These features require upgrading to $99/month or higher.
-For most businesses, a tiered plan with generous included minutes offers better value than a feature-limited unlimited option.
+Rosie's base plan, for example, excludes appointment booking and call transfers.
+These features require upgrading to $149/month or higher.
+For most businesses, a tiered plan with generous included minutes and low overage rates offers the best value.

 Comparison: AI Receptionist Pricing by Provider